 The fatty liver is a healthy organ: after fattening, when a duck or a goose is put back in its meadow, its liver regains its initial weight in a few days, without modifying its physiological functions.
 This reversibility of fattening is identical to what occurs naturally when a bird has exhausted its fat reserves after a long migratory journey.

-- The sector generates more than 50 000 direct jobs in the EU, with a turnover of 4 billion euros.
+- The sector generates more than 50 000 direct jobs in the EU.

-- According to Eurostat in 2018, exports of foie gras from the EU to third countries accounted for 82 million euros, an increase of 58% in value compared to 2017 (+ 50% in volume).
+- According to Eurostat in 2022, exports of foie gras from the EU to third countries accounted for 49 million euros.

 - Most of the figures for 2022 are lower than those for 2021 because of the avian influenza situation.